drewm27/speakerrankings/small-medium-size.md

         - <https://www.youtube.com/watch?v=bLi4fsS23Do>
 58. Klipsch Groove/Heritage Groove: $120
     - Positives: Pretty balanced sound.
     - Negatives: Not stereo.
-Bass doesn’t go as deep as others its size.
+Bass doesn't go as deep as others its size.
 Gets distorted at higher levels.
-Wouldn’t generally recommend these old speakers as they can’t compete with modern speakers for bass performance and features.
+Wouldn't generally recommend these old speakers as they can't compete with modern speakers for bass performance and features.
     - Weight: 1.7lbs / 770g
     - Battery Life: 8 hours
     - Aux In: Yes